james77777778/keras-aug/README.md

 - Adjust the arguments of the specified layer

 > **Note**
-> The layers required batched inputs are not available right now
+> The layers that require batched inputs are currently unavailable

 ## Why KerasAug?